DarwinsOmondi/RetrofitMusicApp/README.md

 Browse Songs: Browse through the list of songs in each album.
 Image Loading: Utilizes Glide library for efficient loading of album cover images.
 API Integration: Uses Retrofit library for seamless integration with the Deezer API.
+Room DataBase : See a list of reacently searched artists

 **Installation**
 Clone the repository: